openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

      - No. Set to January 1, 2030.
    * - All other course dates
      - Yes.
-   * - Course outline structure (sections, subsections, units)
+   * - Course outline structure (sections, subsections, units) and state (published, hidden)
      - Yes.
    * - Individual problems and other components
      - Yes.